MozillaIndia/openbook/manuscript/structure.md

 - Persistent group
 - Core purpose is to enable functions that benefit from geographic coordination
-- Membership is by virtue of someone’s presence in that geographic area, and it will be seamless for any person to move to a new geographical group
+- Membership is by virtue of someone's presence in that geographic area, and it will be seamless for any person to move to a new geographical group
 - Supported by Meta Team